 - Patient portal apps

 There is little incentive for mHealth service providers to integrate their solutions as every stakeholder is interested in monetizing users’ data.
-Blockchain-powered initiatives by the likes of Lympo might be a good attempt at liberating this health data and distributing it to all involved parties.
+Blockchain-powered initiatives might be a good attempt at liberating this health data and distributing it to all involved parties.
 This will ensure steady progress for health care where everyone benefits.

 Time to Map Out Your mHealth Strategy

-Looking back at 2017 results in digital health funding, the year of 2018 certainly promises to be ripe with healthcare innovations.
-A large chunk of these innovations will come from mHealth solutions empowered by the blockchain technology.
-Have you already thought about your mHealth strategy for the year?
+Looking back at 2021 results in digital health funding, this year certainly promises to be ripe with healthcare innovations as well.
+Chances are, a large chunk of these innovations will come from mHealth solutions empowered by the blockchain technology.